tshaddix/oocharts-js/README.md

 Once the load callback has fired, you are ready to begin using OOcharts.
 The load function will also bind the OOcharts using HTML attributes once finished, but we will get to that later.

 ###Metric###
+Metrics are the simplest charting object which replace the inner HTML content of an element with the result of a query.

 ####Using JS####
+Metrics can easily be created through the JSAPI under the `oo` object.

+-`constructor(profile, startDate, endDate)` - The Metric constructor takes in the Google Analytics profile, start date, and end date.
+All of these parameter options are discussed above in the *Basics* section.
+-`setMetric(metric)` - Just as the method name states, this sets the metric to load.
+This should be a valid Google Analytics metric name, such as `"ga:visits"`;
+-`draw(container, callback)` - Calling draw will draw the metric into the `container` element.
+The `container` can either be a `String` of the target element's id, or the DOM element object itself.

+Here is a quick example of using a metric to show visits through the JS API.
+Normally, you would replace the `{{}}` content with your information.

 ```html
 <html>